01

 No reason for their laugh.

-They hold their hands tighter and even tighter as they walk down to the temple.
+They held their hands tighter and even tighter as they walked down to the temple.

-Their bangles and anklets sound add a beat to a silent music all the way they walk.
+The sound of their bangles and anklets added a beat to a silent music all the way they walked.

-They reach the temple.
+They reached the temple.
 Hands still held.
 Not parted.
 Bent down together to touch the entrance of the temple.

 Hands still held.

-They walk through the sounds of the bell, smell of the incense and light of the diyas.
+They walked through the sounds of the bell, smell of the incense and light of the diyas.

 Lips moved slowly, each carrying her own prayer.